 She has an MSc in Environmental Policy and Regulation from the London School of Economics and a BA in Biology from Bates College in the US.

 Paul joined the PRI in March 2014.
-He is responsible for engagements on climate change, and palm oil.
+He is responsible for engagements initiatives on environmental themes.

 Prior to joining the PRI, Paul worked in ESG research and engagement for Regnan, an Australian specialist ESG provider working for and on behalf of institutional investors.
 Previous to this, Paul worked for Colonial First State Investments.